-The little boy thanked him and rushed out of the room, down the stairs and straight to his uncle, R' Sender Lipa, with his instructions.
-The tea was made and given to the patient, spoon by spoon.
-Within hours he had passed the crisis and recovered completely!
+The little boy thanked him and With a small lantern in his hand, the rushed out of the room, down the lad climbed up the narrow staircase stairs and straight to his uncle, R' Sender Lipa, with his instructions.
+The father secluded himself.
+When he tea was made and given to the patient, the Rebbe's first-born and the child's reached the door, he hesitated and spoon by spoon.
+Within hours he had passed the crisis and recovered com-